 You can consult with a registered psychologist to find out if psychological interventions might be of help to you.
 Provincial, territorial and some municipal associations of psychology often maintain referral services.
-For the names and coordinates of provincial and territorial associations of psychology, go to http://www.cpa.ca/public/whatisapsychologist/PTassociations/.
+For the names and coordinates of provincial and territorial associations of psychology, go to https://cpa.ca/public/whatisapsychologist/ptassociations/.

-This fact sheet has been prepared for the Canadian Psychological Association by Dr. Michel J. Dugas, Concordia University.
+This fact sheet has been prepared for the Canadian Psychological Association by Dr. Michel J. Dugas, Université du Québec en Outaouais.